 Q: Once my dog has heartworms, what’s the treatment?
 How much will it cost?

 A: There are a few drug options for treatment and all are injectablet.
 The dog is given two or three injections that will kill the adult heartworms in the blood vessels of the heart.

 The safest way to treat heartworms includes an extensive pre-treatment workup, including X-rays, blood work, and all the tests needed to establish how serious the infection is.
 Then the dog is given the injections.
 With all the prep work, it can run up to $1,000.
 But just the treatment can be done for about $500 in some areas.

-Q: Why do I have to keep my dog quiet during the several months he’s being treated for heartworms?
+Q: Why do I have to keep my dog quiet during the several months they are being treated for heartworms?

 A: After treatment, the worms begin to die.
 And as they die, they break up into pieces, which can cause a blockage of the pulmonary vessels and cause death.
 That’s why dogs have to be kept quiet during the treatment and then for several months afterward.
 Studies have shown that most of the dogs that die after heartworm treatment do so because the owners let them exercise.
 It’s not due to the drug itself.

-Q: If my dog is diagnosed with heartworms, can I just give him his monthly preventative instead of having him go through treatment?
-Won’t that kill his heartworms?
+Q: If my dog is diagnosed with heartworms, can I just give them their monthly preventative instead of having them go through treatment?
+Won’t that kill their heartworms?

 A: Studies have shown that if you use ivermectin, the common preventative, on a monthly basis in a dog with heartworm disease, after about two years you’ll kill off most of the dog’s young heartworms.
 The problem is, in the meantime, all of those heartworms are doing permanent damage to the heart and blood vessels.